Products, services and equal competition

 It is possible that being driven into financial difficulties increases the risk of a failure to comply with statutory obligations in the food business, too.
 This is indicated by a report jointly drafted by the Grey Economy Information Unit and the Finnish Food Safety Authority (as from 1 January 2019: the Finnish Food Authority).

-The alcohol administration combats the shadow economy – the implementation of the new Alcohol Act required targeting resources
+The alcohol administration combats the grey economy – further resources were targeted at enforcing the new alcohol legislation

-The reform of the Alcohol Act challenged the authorities and increased the number of licences
+The reform of the Alcohol Act increased the workload and number of licences

-The comprehensive reform of the Alcohol Act had to be implemented on a tight schedule.
-To implement the new Alcohol Act, the resources of the permit and supervision authorities were targeted at processing licence and notification matters as well as providing guidance for entrepreneurs and other operators.
-The comprehensive reform of the Alcohol Act was clearly evident in the tasks of the alcohol authorities.
-Compared to an ordinary year, the Regional State Administrative Agencies handled over 30 per cent more alcohol matters than in 2018.
+Due to the implementation of the new Alcohol Act, the resources of the licencing and supervision authorities were targeted at processing licence and notification matters as well as providing guidance for entrepreneurs and other operators in 2018.
+The comprehensive reform of the Alcohol Act was clearly evident in the tasks of the alcohol authorities also in 2019.